 The simplest thing to do to balance your blood sugar is to reduce the number of refined sugars and starches you eat.
 To do this, you can start by dumping sweet drinks and having smaller portions of dessert.

 Eating more fiber is helpful too.
 Fiber helps to slow down the amount of sugar absorbed from your meal; it reduces the "spike" in your blood sugar level.
 Fiber is found in plant-based foods (as long as they are eaten in their natural state.
 Processing foods removes their fiber content).
-Eating nuts, seeds, and whole fruits and veggies (not juiced) is a great way to increase your fiber intake.
+Eating nuts, seeds, beans and whole fruits and veggies (not juiced) is a great way to increase your fiber intake.

 INTERESTING FACT!
 Cinnamon has been shown to help cells increase insulin sensitivity.
 Not to mention it’s a delicious spice that can be used in place of sugar.